Lineup: Experience and confusion

 You can appoint a team captain for each match.
 Experience and leadership are important abilities for the team captain, as the captain's level in those abilities give a bonus when calculating your team's total experience – which can prevent your team both from suffering confusion and from getting nervous in important and dramatic matches.

-In such situations, only the team with the lowest amount of experience can get nervous, reflecting their inexperience.
+In such situations, only the team with the lowest amount of experience at that particular moment in the match risks a negative event due to nervousness.
 The difference between the two teams' experience levels decides how nervous the players will get.
 Teams will never suffer from this in league matches or friendlies.

 The team captain has to be in your starting lineup.
 If you haven't appointed a team captain, the players will choose a captain they think will do a good job.

-Cup and qualifier matches can end in a penalty shoot-out if there is still a draw after extra time.
-Each team will at least shoot five penalties each.
+Cup and qualifier matches can end in a penalty shoot-out if the scores are still level after extra time.
 You choose your penalty takers through a sub-page to the order form.

 When choosing the order please remember that nothing is more nerve-wracking than a penalty contest, and at every penalty (not during regular match time, though) a test of the shooter's experience is made.